28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

 17. Harvest Flowers

-Harvesting your garden before winter sets in helps ensure they won’t be lost to frost or pests, and you get to enjoy them indoors.
+Harvesting your garden before winter sets in helps ensure it won’t be lost to frost or pests, and you can enjoy it indoors.

 18. Compost Garden Waste

-By collecting fallen leaves and garden waste in a compost pile or bin, you’re creating a valuable resource for your garden.
+Collecting fallen leaves and garden waste in a compost pile or bin creates a valuable resource for your garden.

 As these materials break down over time, they transform into nutrient-rich compost that can be used to improve soil quality in the spring.
-Composting not only reduces waste but also enriches your garden’s soil, making it more fertile and productive.
+Composting reduces waste and enriches your garden’s soil, making it more fertile and productive.

-Green materials include anything that’s still alive or wet like green leaves, grass clippings, and manure.
+Green materials include anything still alive or wet, such as green leaves, grass clippings, and manure.
 They contain more nutrients, including nitrogen, and compost more quickly.

 Watering and Irrigation